TexTailor: Inference-Time Textual Guidance Tailoring for Multimodal Diffusion Transformers: Abstract

 \section{Abstract}

-Recent breakthroughs of transformer-based diffusion models, particularly with Multimodal Diffusion Transformers (MMDiT) driven models like FLUX and Qwen Image, have facilitated thrilling experiences in text-to-image generation and editing.
-To understand the internal mechanism of MMDiT-based models, existing methods tried to analyze the effect of specific components like positional encoding and attention layers.
-Yet, a comprehensive understanding of how different blocks and their interactions with textual conditions contribute to the synthesis process remains elusive.
-In this paper, we first develop a systematic pipeline to comprehensively investigate each block's functionality by \textit{removing}, \textit{disabling} and \textit{enhancing} textual hidden-states at corresponding blocks.
+Recent breakthroughs of transformer-based diffusion models, particularly with Multimodal Diffusion Transformers (MMDiT) driven models like FLUX and Qwen Image, have facilitated thrilling experiences in visual generation.
+However, these models rely only on the interactions between textual conditions and visual features to produce semantically aligned images.
+Once the interactions fail to reflect the nuanced compositional structure of the prompt, the generated images might be unsatisfactory.
+Thus, a comprehensive understanding of how different blocks and their interactions with textual conditions is crucial for better understanding the intrinsic attributes and for enhancing their interactions accordingly to strengthen the prompts adherence.
+In this paper, we first develop a systematic pipeline to comprehensively investigate each block's functionality by \textit{removing}, \textit{disabling}, and \textit{enhancing} textual hidden-states at corresponding blocks.
 Our analysis reveals that 1) semantic information appears in earlier blocks and finer details are rendered in later blocks, 2) removing specific blocks is usually less disruptive than disabling text conditions, and 3) enhancing textual conditions in selective blocks improves semantic attributes.
-Building on these observations, we further propose novel training-free strategies for improved text alignment, precise editing, and acceleration.
+Building on these observations, we propose \method, a novel inference-time method for tailoring block-wise textual guidance.
+Our approach not only improves text-image alignment but also enables a range of downstream applications, including precise editing and inference acceleration.
 Extensive experiments demonstrated that our method outperforms various baselines and remains flexible across text-to-image generation, image editing, and inference acceleration.
-Our method improves T2I-Combench++ from 56.92\% to 63.00\% and GenEval from 66.42\% to 71.63\% on SD3.5, without sacrificing synthesis quality.
+Our method improves T2I-Combench from 56.92\% to 63.00\% and GenEval from 66.42\% to 71.63\% on SD3.5, without sacrificing synthesis quality.
 These results advance understanding of MMDiT models and provide valuable insights to unlock new possibilities for further improvements.
+Our code is available at \href{https://github.com/phil329/TexTailor}{https://github.com/phil329/TexTailor}. \keywords{MMDiT \and Block-wise Analysis \and Inference-time Tailoring}